machal/cssmine-content/css3-font-face.md

 CSS3 Font Face – BYOF (bring your own font...)
 ==============================================

 Web fonts a.k.a. "your own fonts in a website"?
-The `@font-face` property is now days a standard technique with almost full compatibility with all browsers so there is no need to fear it from the technological point of view.
+The `@font-face` property is nowdays a standard technique with almost full compatibility with all browsers so there is no need to fear it from the technological point of view.

 Syntax